Learn how to make a simple linen DIY fall dress from the Megan Nielsen Darling Dress Pattern.

 Simple DIY Fall Dress | Megan Nielsen Darling Dress Directions

 I didn’t follow the pattern exactly

 Now, if you have been following along for a while, you know that I am more of a winging it type of person rather than following a pattern, so as you will see in this tutorial I used the pattern for the shape of the dress and mostly after that I kind of go off my own sewing judgment.
 So, I don’t make all the markings that the pattern requires, but I will show you how I do it.

 First wash, dry, and iron the fabric

-So, before I started this project, I took lessons from my other projects where I didn’t do this, I washed, dried, and ironed this fabric first that way I won’t be surprised if my dress happens to accidentally make it into the dryer and shrink on me like some of my other clothes I have made done.
+So, before I started this project, I took lessons from my other projects where I didn’t do this, I washed, dried, and ironed this fabric first that way I won’t be surprised if my dress happens to accidentally make it into the dryer and shrink on me like some of the other clothes I have sewn.

 Printing out the pattern

-I tried printout out the pattern at home of 11″ x 8″ paper, cutting out the patterns shapes and taping the together, but that didn’t work out.
+I tried printout out the pattern at home of 11″ x 8″ paper, cutting out the pattern shapes and taping them together, but that didn’t work out.
 So, I would highly recommend you never try that and unless you are hundreds of miles from the nearest FedEx or Staples or Office Max or somewhere you can get this printed in the large scale format.